teamore/docker-apache-php-symfony/README.md

 **add a trailing forward slash** to the configured path.

 *PHP_VERSION*

-By changing the configuration parameters in the .env-file, can also pick a PHP version other than the preselected one (php8.1).
+By changing the configuration parameters in the .env-file, can also pick a PHP version other than the preselected one.

-# Configure Multiple (Micro)Services
+# Configure Multiple (Micro)Services (optional)

 By default, only one (frontend) service container is created.
 However, you can also create multiple containers by changing the `docker-compose.yml` by adding additional services as depicted here: